ABOUT PCRP

 Forestry Page

-Shorelines Page
+Shorelines Program

 • PCRP has the good fortune to serve as CNMI Liaison on the regional Pacific Islands Ocean Observing System team, getting our hands wet in the coordination and stewardship of a variety of ocean observing instruments and programs!
 As the point of contact and “toes on the sand” for PacIOOS activities in the Northern Marianas, we work with local agencies and organizations to identify partner priorities, implement data collection initiatives, and extend new ocean data and forecasting tools to the community.